Stragglers of the thick disc

-The two samples present some slight differences in the metal poor tail of the distribution ($\rm -1 < [Fe/H] < -0.9$ dex), and at higher metallicities ($\rm -0.4 < [Fe/H] < -0.3$ dex), where the YAR distribution decreases sharply with respect to the thick disc.
-Despite these dissimilarities, the YAR Metallicity Distribution Function (MDF) resembles globally the thick disc MDF, having similar characteristics and both peaking at $\rm [Fe/H] \sim -0.5$ dex.
-This result is confirmed by \citet{Sun2020}'s and \citet{Zhang2021}'s findings.
-Similarly, the plot on the top right of Fig.~\ref{chemics_RG} highlights how the density histogram distribution in $\rm \alpha$\text-elements of the YAR sample clearly follows the thick disc stars distribution.
+The two samples present some slight differences in the metal-poor tail of the distribution ($\rm -1 < [Fe/H] < -0.9$ dex) and at higher metallicities ($\rm -0.4 < [Fe/H] < -0.3$ dex), where the YAR distribution decreases sharply with respect to the thick disc.
+Despite these dissimilarities, the YAR metallicity distribution function (MDF) generally resembles the thick disc MDF, sharing similar characteristics and both peaking at $\rm [Fe/H] \sim -0.5$ dex.
+This result is confirmed by the findings of \citet{Sun2020} and \citet{Zhang2021}.
+Similarly, the plot on the top right of Fig.~\ref{chemics_RG} highlights how the density histogram distribution in $\rm \alpha$\text-elements of the YAR sample clearly follows the thick disc star distribution.
 Indeed, they present similar shapes and matching peaks ($\rm [\alpha/Fe] \approx 0.28$ dex).
 However, we notice a small shift (possibly of about a hundredth of dex) between the two.